krikinlive/LoL-2022-dataset-analysis/README.md

 | 2022-01-10 07:44:08 | LCKC     |   2022 | Spring  |          0 |   12.01 | Blue   | bot        |         1713 |       2 |       3600 |     3103 |       78 |           1 |             1 |            0 |       5461 |     4591 |      115 |           2 |             1 |            2 |          28.55 | False              | False              | False               | False              | False              | False                |
 | 2022-01-10 07:44:08 | LCKC     |   2022 | Spring  |          0 |   12.01 | Blue   | sup        |         1713 |       1 |       2678 |     2161 |       16 |           1 |             1 |            0 |       3836 |     3588 |       28 |           1 |             2 |            2 |          28.55 | False              | False              | False               | False              | False              | False                |
 #### Distribution and Histograms
+I'll be going over couple of the distributions I consider to be the most important from this graphs however the full list of all histograms you can find the folder called "assets" in the main repo.
 ## Hypothesis Testing

 ## Framing a Prediction Problem